zakj1968/solatTime/README.md

 3. Your wifi credentials and API zone code no more hard coded.
 Read in the link below how to enter them via web page from PC or phones etc. This is one-time setup unless you change your wifi and API zone.
 4. Setup description: https://fornextlife.wordpress.com/2021/03/07/muslim-prayer-time-on-esp32/
 5. Video clip: https://www.youtube.com/watch?v=1s4jHMRSESk
+6. NOTE: Version 2.1 intorduces different azan for subuh.
+You can get it from internet and convert it to wav file (subuh.wav).
+You can use your file name by changing its name in the code.
+For reliability please use short 8.3 file name.

 <img width="411" alt="solatTime" src="https://user-images.githubusercontent.com/78830805/107587834-7532cb00-6c3d-11eb-9ca3-d12b0ef0e7d6.png">